 "He just pushed me," Deak is heard saying into the camera.

 Garner replies saying, "I have a right to get you off the premises."

-Deak told Denver7 that Garner knocked the cell phone out of his hand, placed the victim in a chokehold, and then tackled Deak to the ground.
+Deak told Denver7 that Garner knocked the cell phone out of his hand, placing the victim in a chokehold, and then tackling Deak to the ground.

 "I literally thought this guy could snap my neck," Deak said.
 "I could be dead.
 This recording could be deleted from my phone and no one will know."

-Deak said hospital management was not contacted because Deak had been told he was being "banned" from the hospital.
+Deak said hospital management was not contacted because Deak had been told they were being "banned" from the hospital.